 What is Liquid Lipstick or a Lip Stain?

 A lip stain or liquid lipstick is a product that looks a lot like a tube of like lip gloss.

 It is a liquid or gel-like substance and comes in a tube with a q-tip like applicator.

-Personally, I like the stick applicators with a wide flatter head so I can define the lips, but they also come as a roll-on or with applicator sticks with rounded heads.
+Personally, I like the stick applicators with a tear drop shape flat head so I can define the lips, but they also come as a roll-on or with applicator sticks with rounded heads.